 If you’re taking your son or daughter on holiday abroad with you and they have a different surname to your own, you’ll need to carry documentation that clarifies your relationship with them.
 This could be:

 - A birth or adoption certificate

 - If you’ve reverted back to your pre-marriage name after divorce, you should bring a divorce certificate plus birth certificate

 If you’re not the child’s parent, you’ll need to take a letter of authority from their parent or guardian with you.for example, if you’re taking a niece or nephew or a friend of your little one away with you.
 For example, if you’re taking a niece or nephew or one of your children’s friends away with you.
 The letter of consent should clearly state that you have authority to travel across borders with the child.
 It should also give contact details of the parent/guardian so they can be contacted if required.
 You’ll find further details to help you get through Passport Control smoothly on the Guide to faster travel through the UK border page of the Gov.uk website.

 What You Need If You Want to Take Your Baby Abroad but You Are Separated from the Child’s Other Parent

 If you plan to take your little ones on holiday without your ex – or vice versa – you’ll have a few other things to consider beyond the whole surname thing.
-If the child usually lives with you, you should take a copy of the Child Arrangement Order to prove you have court approval.
+If the child must live with you as stated in a Child Arrangement Order, you can take the child away for up to 28 days without permission, providing you have the order and it doesn’t state otherswise.
 Not the primary caregiver?
 Take proof that the other parent – or others with parental responsibility – has given their approval for you to take the child abroad.
 For a more detailed explanation including what you’ll need for taking little ones on longer trips, visit Get permission to take a child abroad on the Gov.uk website.

 If you have a holiday on the horizon, why not take a peek at our baby holiday packing checklist?